alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 Windows provides the `MultiByteToWideChar` and `WideCharToMultiByte` functions to convert to and from UTF-16.
 These functions assume that the input is sequence of complete code point specifications, i.e. that the input doesn’t start or end in the middle of a UTF-8 code point sequence or in the middle of a UTF-16 surrogate pair.
 However that’s usually the case and anyway easy to arrange, and this assumption makes the functions stateless, easy to use.

-The functions can be used to just determine the necessary minimum size of the output buffer, quite common in the Windows API.
-However for conversion UTF-8 → UTF-16 that’s not necessary, it would just introduce an inefficiency, because the UTF-8 number of bytes is a known sufficient buffer size for the UTF-16 text.
+The functions can be used to just determine the necessary minimum size of the output buffer, quite common in C-oriented libraries.
+However for conversion UTF-8 → UTF-16 that preparation is not necessary, it would just introduce an inefficiency, because the UTF-8 number of bytes is a known sufficient buffer size for the UTF-16 text.
 More precisely because all Unicode code points  that are single byte as UTF-8 are single value as UTF-16, and UTF-16 never uses more than two values per code point.

 *[part-05/code/convert-to-wide-text/main.cpp](part-05/code/convert-to-wide-text/main.cpp)*:
 ~~~cpp